 Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
 Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.
+However, don't set the throttle setting too high or the engine will go racing away faster than you might expect.

-TIPS ON USING FYS FEATURES
+TIPS ON USING THE FYS FEATURES

-FYS is a unique feature of ProtoSounds® that is completely controlled by the operator.
+FYS is a unique feature of Proto-Sound® that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
 By reviewing the following tips, you should find solutions or suggestions to the various operating scenarios you might encounter when using FYS.

-Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the first Cab Chatter message plays in Event 2 (neutral before reverse).
+Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the man's whistle plays in Event 2 (neutral before reverse).